Noah Hawley And The Future Of Star Trek Might Not Include ‘New’ Cast

 Star Trek Movie Coming From Noah Hawley

 Hawley is most well known for his work as a showrunner and writer.
 His most popular series include Fargo and Legion.
+(Read our review of the Legion series finale here!)
 In late 2019, it was announced that Hawley would be writing and directing the next installment in the rebooted Star Trek franchise.
 Though, plenty has been kept under wraps.
 He recently spoke with Deadline about his plans, and how he’s trying to get into things as “soon as possible.”

 The most important piece of information about this next piece in the franchise is that it’s going to be Hawley’s own take on the universe.
 So far, it’s not confirmed whether the cast from the films that came from Bad Robot.
 Though, it sounds like they will not be involved at all.
 It’s also incredibly unlikely to have any connection to the CBS All Access universe that Alex Kurtzman has been creating, despite the ViacomCBS merger allowing for this.
 For Hawley, he wants to focus on the “exploration and humanity at its best.”